Protect your ONTAP cluster data using BlueXP backup and recovery

 Resource charges are paid to the cloud provider for object storage capacity and for writing and reading backup files to the cloud.

-• For Backup, you pay your cloud provider for object storage costs.
+• For Backup to object storage, you pay your cloud provider for object storage costs.

 Since BlueXP backup and recovery preserves the storage efficiencies of the source volume, you pay the cloud provider object storage costs for the data after ONTAP efficiencies (for the smaller amount of data after deduplication and compression have been applied).